-- To ensure that our students meet the graduation requirements. - To ensure that students maintain a grade average that will give each student a better self-image. - To ensure students understand the mission of interscholastic athletics under the PIAA guidelines.
+- To ensure that students maintain a grade average that will give each student a better self-image. - To ensure students understand the mission of interscholastic athletics under the PIAA guidelines.

 CITIZENSHIP

 - Good citizenship demands that rules and regulations must be complied with if students wish to represent our district. - Hazing will not be tolerated as defined by the Ambridge Area School District policy. - The administration requests that student athletes set positive examples for other students.